Rendering data

 - NumPy arrays

-- nested Python lists
+- nested Python lists or tuples

 - array-like objects convertible to NumPy